Children and Divorce: The Role Of Having Both Parents Nearby, and Involved.

 In my coaching and therapy practice, I frequently consult with parents who are separating or going through a divorce.
 Children and divorce, when heard in the same sentence, if often words that strike fear into the hearts of parents.

 When children and divorce combine with parents seeking to relocate, divorce often becomes very, very messy.
-In some situations, parents seek to relocate hours away from their ex partner.
+In some situations, parents seek to relocate hours away from their ex-partner.
 The courts, when evaluating children and divorce issues, often turn to mental health professionals to offer their opinion.
 Frequently, mental health experts have supported such relocations based upon the presumptive value of a stable custodial parent, and assume that there will be more happiness and support with an extended family or perhaps a new partner or new employment.

-This can be a touchy topic for parents going through divorce.
+This can be a touchy topic for parents going through a divorce.
 And yet, it is difficult if not impossible, to accurately claim that we know for certain a particular choice is in the “best interest” of a child.

 Children and Divorce: Highly Dysfunctional Relationships.

-There are times when parents divorce, and it is clear that their relationship is highly dysfunctional and having both parents involved causes harm to children.
-This is an extremely rare situation, and applies to those parents where there is violence, or extreme personality disorders, or perhaps there is a psychotic or substance abuse parent.
-Again, these are relatively rare situations, and are best evaluated by an independent expert.
+There are times when parents divorce, and it is clear that their relationship is highly dysfunctional, and having both parents involved causes harm to children.
+This is an extremely rare situation and applies to those parents where there is violence or extreme personality disorders, or perhaps there is a psychotic or substance abuse parent.
+Again, these are relatively rare situations and are best evaluated by an independent expert.

-This is not the norm for parents who are going through a fairly typical divorce, and are angry and unhappy with each other.
+This is not the norm for parents who are going through a fairly typical divorce and are angry and unhappy with each other.
 This is not the norm for most couples.
 In most situations, having both parents involved is good for children.